Smithay/smithay/README.md

 being a full-blown compositor, it'll provide objects and interfaces implementing common functionalities that pretty much any compositor will need, in a generic fashion.

+It tries to support some commonly used Wayland protocol extensions, such as relevant ones made by [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots) for use with docks and standalone window managers.
+See https://github.com/Smithay/smithay/issues/778 for more information.

 Also:

 - **Documented:** Smithay strives to maintain a clear and detailed documentation of its API and its